Zuehlke/machines-code-people/articles/tech-lead-needed.md

 ---
 authorName: Daniel Mölle
 authorGithubUsername: dmlfra
+issue: 56
-title: Your team needs a Tech Lead, not a Lead Techie
+title: Your team needs a tech lead, not a lead techie
 ---
 # {{page.title}}